- Purchase and Download your files.

 - Each printer/paper is a bit different so expect to make some adjustments the first time you try a paper.

 I suggest using a matte paper with a smooth or coated finish.
-Glossy paper works fine for unframed work but is too reflective under glass.
-The print shop you choose should have a paper sample book available to help make your paper selection.
+Glossy paper works fine for unframed work but is too reflective under glass and is much fussier about settings.
+If you go to a print shop ask to see their paper samples before making your paper selection.
 Standard copy paper is too thin, and colors tend to bleed.
 See more in the Print at Home section below.